sciZer0/7/v/README.md

 Actually, this approach means that increasing the inefficiency (overhead) is the goal for each of the existing blockchains.

-Extremely importantly, increasing the number of nodes is just one of possible tools for a blockchain to achieve permissionlessness and high sustainability, including the "51% attack" resistance.
+Extremely importantly, increasing the number of nodes is just one of possible ways for a blockchain to achieve permissionlessness and high sustainability, including the "51% attack" resistance.

 Ideally, a blockchain must use another, truly-decentralized, more efficient way to achieve the "51% attack" resistance – of course, remaining permissionless and highly-sustainable.